-1091.4 Sustained Yield Plan Contents1091.4 Sustained Yield Plan Contents
+1091.4 Sustained Yield Plan Contents

-- (a) Contents of SYP If a SYP is submitted, it shall be prepared under the supervision of and signed by an RPF and shall include the following information: - (1) Name and Address of timber and timberland owner. - (2) Ownership description and location, including legal descriptions and maps depicting the ownership and Management Units which shall be at a scale sufficient to allow the Director to determine the area covered by the SYP. - (3) Management objectives for resources addressed in the SYP, including timber products. - (4) General narrative description of the forest types, fish and wildlife habitats and watercourses and lakes. - (5) Descriptions of Management Units (e.g., planning watersheds or larger areas) and rationale for Management Unit selection. - (6) Identification and mapping of Planning watersheds classified as sensitive watersheds and description of the measures taken to protect resources within those watersheds.
+(a) Contents of SYP If a SYP is submitted, it shall be prepared under the supervision of and signed by an RPF and shall include the following information:

+(1) Name and Address of timber and timberland owner.

+(2) Ownership description and location, including legal descriptions and maps depicting the ownership and Management Units which shall be at a scale sufficient to allow the Director to determine the area covered by the SYP.

+(3) Management objectives for resources addressed in the SYP, including timber products.

+(4) General narrative description of the forest types, fish and wildlife habitats and watercourses and lakes.

+(5) Descriptions of Management Units (e.g., planning watersheds or larger areas) and rationale for Management Unit selection.

+(6) Identification and mapping of Planning watersheds classified as sensitive watersheds and description of the measures taken to protect resources within those watersheds.

-1091.4.5 Sustained Timber Production Assessment 1091.4.5 Sustained Timber Production Assessment consideration to regional economic vitality and employment at planned harvest levels during the planning horizon.
+1091.4.5 Sustained Timber Production Assessment

+(a) Consistent with the protection of soil, water, air, fish and wildlife resources a SYP shall clearly demonstrate how the submitter will achieve maximum sustained production of high quality timber products while giving consideration to regional economic vitality and employment at planned harvest levels during the planning horizon.
 The average annual projected harvest over any rolling 10-year period, or over appropriately longer time periods for ownerships which project harvesting at intervals less frequently than once every ten years, shall not exceed the long-term sustained yield estimate for a SYP submitter's ownership.